swaptacular/swpt_accounts/protocol.rst

   field MUST be changed only if the value of the ``ts`` field in the received `AccountUpdate`_ message represents a later timestamp.
-Also, care MAY be taken to ensure that the new value of ``last_heartbeat_ts`` is not far in the future, which could happen if the server is not behaving correctly.
+Also, care MAY be taken to ensure that the new value of ``last_heartbeat_ts`` is not far in the future, which can happen if the server is not behaving correctly.

 TH record